-RESTATEMENT OF INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+RESTATEMENT OF CONSOLIDATED FINANCIAL STATEMENTS

-On June 27, 2019, the Corporation announced that it needed to restate its consolidated financial statements and MD&A for the quarter ended April 30, 2019.
+On June 27, 2019, the Corporation announced that it needed to restate its consolidated financial statements and MD&A for the year ended October 31, 2018 as well as for the first quarter ended January 31, 2019 and the second quarter ended April 30, 2019.
 Management has concluded that a restatement of its consolidated financial statements was necessary regarding the carrying amount of the non-controlling interest in the Trafictours Canada Inc. subsidiary.

 The carrying amount of the non-controlling interest is related to the Trafictours Canada Inc. subsidiary and the right of the minority shareholder to require the Corporation to purchase the Trafictours Canada Inc. shares it holds at a price calculated in accordance with a predetermined formula, subject to adjustment based on the circumstances, payable in cash.
 The estimated repurchase value of this option is taken into account in the carrying amount of the non-controlling interest.
-The difference results from the application of a different formula than as per the contract for the calculation of the purchase price of the minority interest.
-As a result, the liability for the non-controlling interest reported under Trade and other payables in the consolidated statements of financial position was undervalued by \$20,521 and \$25,900 as at April 30, 2019 and October 31, 2018, respectively.
-These under-valuations have no impact on the consolidated statements of income for the aforementioned periods as these adjustments are recorded as equity transactions in Retained earnings.
+The difference results from from the application of a different formula than as per the contract for the calculation of the purchase price of the minority interest.
+As a result, the liability for the non-controlling interest reported under Trade and other payables in the consolidated statements of financial position is undervalued by \$25,900, \$23,290 and \$20,521 as at October 31, 2018, January 31, 2019 and April 30, 2019, respectively.
+These undervaluations had no impact on the Corporation's consolidated statements of income for the aforementioned periods as these adjustments are recorded as equity transactions in Retained earnings.

 As part of the restatement of its consolidated financial statements as at October 31, 2018, the Corporation reviewed subsequent events up to September 11, 2019, the new date of authorization to publish the financial statements for the year ended October 31, 2018.
-On June 5, 2019, the Corporation settled, without admission of liability, for an amount of US\$5,000 [\$6,700], a litigation whereby plaintiffs alleged misappropriation of confidential information and solicitation of employees; this amount was recorded as a subsequent event under Special items in the restated consolidated statement of income for the year ended October 31, 2018 and derecognized in the restated consolidated statements of income for the period ended April 30, 2019.
-This adjustment is included under Trade and other payables and Retained earnings in the consolidated statement of financial position as at October 31, 2018.
-No provision was recorded in the October 31, 2018 financial statements as initially disclosed since it was not possible to determine with certainty the impact of the financial liability that could arise from such proceedings if the defense of the Corporation was not retained.
+On June 5, 2019, the Corporation settled, without admission of liability, for an amount of US\$5.0 million [\$6.7 million], a litigation whereby plaintiffs alleged misappropriation of confidential information and solicitation of employees; this amount was recorded under Special items in the restated consolidated statement of income for the year ended October 31, 2018 and derecognized in the restated consolidated statements of income for the period ended April 30, 2019.
+This adjustment is included under Trade and other payables and Retained earnings in the restated consolidated statements of financial position as at October 31, 2018.
+No provision was recorded in the financial statements as at October 31, 2018 as initially published as it was not possible to determine with any degree of certainty the extent of any financial liability that would have arisen had the Corporation been unsuccessful in its defence of this lawsuit.